AustroMelee/avatar-culinary-generator/docs/PROJECT_OVERVIEW.md

   - `src/core/data/`: Houses all the raw data for the generator.
 Nation-specific data (ingredients, etc.) is broken down into individual files (e.g., `fireNation.js`), while generic data (themes, lore) resides in its own modules.
   - `src/utils/`: Contains helper functions for DOM manipulation (`domUtils.js`) and randomization (`random.js`).
   - `src/`: The root source directory, containing the main entry point (`main.js`) and type definitions (`types.js`).
-- **Path Aliases**: To simplify imports, the project is configured with path aliases (e.g., `@core/`, `@data/`) managed by Vite.
+  - `src/assets`: Contains static assets like images.
+- **Module Imports**: For maximum build stability, the project exclusively uses relative paths for all ES module imports (e.g., `../utils/random.js`).
+Path aliases are not used.
 - **Data-Driven Design**: The generator's logic is heavily reliant on the structured data in `src/core/data/`.
 The creative output comes from combining these data points in novel ways, rather than hardcoded logic.
-All nation data is exported via a single barrel file (`@data/index.js`) for easy consumption by the core logic.
+All nation data is exported via a single barrel file (`src/core/data/index.js`) for easy consumption by the core logic.
 - **Code Style & Formatting**: Code consistency is enforced by **Prettier**, with rules defined in `.prettierrc.json`.
 An `.editorconfig` file ensures consistent editor settings.

 ## 4. How to Run the Project